alphagov/content-store/doc/content_item_fields.md

  - `api_url`: The URL at which the content item is retrievable from the content store
  - `web_url`: The public-facing URL for the piece of content
+ - `locale`: The 2-letter locale code of the item

 ## `updated_at`